NVIDIA GeForce RTX 3080 Founders Edition English Review – New performance levels at lower costs

-For the company, the NVIDIA GeForce RTX 3080 represents a new stage in the consumer graphics card segment, in which it has enjoyed a comfortable position in the performance section of the market in recent years.
+For the “green company”, the NVIDIA GeForce RTX 3080 represents a new stage in the consumer graphics card segment, where it has enjoyed a comfortable position in the performance segment of the market in recent years.
 For Jensen Huang’s company there were two major challenges in this generation.

-The first was to ensure that the use of Ray Tracing technology was not prohibitive in terms of frames per second and performance for most players, while at the same time achieving visual benefits worthwhile in games.
+The first was to ensure that the use of Ray Tracing technology was not prohibitive in terms of frames per second and performance for most players, while at the same time achieving visual benefits that could be considered worthwhile in games.

-The second is to provide benefits to users beyond gaming, not to mention business applications that are better served by products such as the A100 or Quadro series.
+The second was to provide benefits to users beyond gaming, as well as business applications that are currently better served by products such as the A100 or Quadro series.
 But what is raytracing?
-To find out, you have to know a little about how graphics cards build the images you see, and that is rasterization and ray tracing.
+To find out, you have to know a little about how graphics cards build the images you see, using both rasterization and ray tracing.

 Raytracing, on the other hand, works with the lighting and shadows of an object to determine its color level and other characteristics.
 This means that the graphics card must calculate all the light sources in a scene, how these light sources interact with each other, and how they interact with other objects.

-The technique has been used in the cinema for some years, but its arrival on the video game consumer market has been due to the increased power of video cards such as RTX, since the raytracing technique is very taxing in terms of hardware specifications, usually more so than rasterization.
+This technique has been used in the film industry for many years, but its arrival on the video game consumer market has been thanks to the greater power of video cards such as the RTX series, since raytracing is very taxing in terms of hardware specifications, usually more than rasterization.

 For this reason, NVIDIA is not only betting on the increase of “brute force” in specifications, it is also refining RTX technology in the new Ampere architecture.
-In the words of NVIDIA, this represents “the biggest generational jump” in its history, claiming that it is even greater than the jump in capabilities between the Pascal architecture versus Maxwell.
-To prove this, we will have to look for a moment at the data provided by the company, before moving on to the benchmarks.
+In the words of NVIDIA’s CEO, this represents “the biggest generational jump” in its history, claiming that it is even greater than the jump in capabilities between the Pascal architecture compared to Maxwell.
+To prove this, we will have to look at the data provided by the company, before moving on to the benchmarks.

 NVIDIA AMPERE Series